dujanhung/evtsbx-api-doc/lua/es.md

 es
 </h2>

-the "Evertech Sandbox" API for lua.
+the "Evertech Sandbox" API in Lua.

 ___